Loading...

 Incorporate Healthy Fats

-Engage in light physical activity like a walk or gentle stretching after your meal to help utilize the glucose more efficiently.
+Engage in light physical activity, such as a walk, after your meal.
+This can help your body use up the glucose more effectively.

 healthspan-mbl